-Goal 1: Champion Lifelong Learning
+• Goal 1: Champion Lifelong Learning

-- o Objective 1.1: Advance shared knowledge and learning opportunities for all. - Objective 1.2: Support the training and professional development of the museum and library workforce.

-Goal 2: Strengthen Community Engagement

-- o Objective 2.1: Promote inclusive engagement across diverse audiences. - o Objective 2.2: Support community collaboration and foster civic discourse.

-Goal 3: Advance Collections Stewardship and Access

-- o Objective 3.1: Support collections care and management. - Objective 3.2: Promote access to museum and library collections.
+- Objective 1.1: Advance shared knowledge and learning opportunities for all. - Objective 1.2: Support the training and professional development of the museum and library workforce. - Goal 2: Strengthen Community Engagement - Objective 2.1: Promote inclusive engagement across diverse audiences. - Objective 2.2: Support community collaboration and foster civic discourse. - Goal 3: Advance Collections Stewardship and Access - Objective 3.1: Support collections care and management. - $\circ$ $\,$ Objective 3.2: Promote access to museum and library collections.

-The Laura Bush 21st Century Librarian Program supports the achievement of agency-level Goal 1, Champion Lifelong Learning, and Objective 1.2, Support the training and professional development of the museum and library workforce.
-Like all IMLS grant programs, it is also designed to facilitate the delivery of significant results consistent with the IMLS federal authorizing legislation (20 U.S.C. § 9101 et seq.; in particular, § 9165 (Laura Bush 21st Century Librarian Program)).
-Each award that IMLS makes through the Laura Bush 21st Century Librarian Program will thus contribute meaningfully to the achievement of both program and agency-level goals.
+The National Leadership Grants for Libraries Program is designed to support the achievement of these agency-level goals and to facilitate the delivery of significant results consistent with the IMLS federal authorizing legislation (20 U.S.C. § 9101 et seq.; in particular, § 9162 (National leadership grants)).
+Each award that IMLS makes through the National Leadership Grants for Libraries Program will align with one agency-level goal and one associated objective and will thus contribute meaningfully to the achievement of both program and agency-level goals.

-Click here to search awards made through the Laura Bush 21st Century Librarian Program by year, log number, state, city, and/or keyword.
+Click here to search awards made through the National Leadership Grants for Libraries Program by year, log number, state, city, and/or keyword.